 - 1. Complete the first degree as certified by the registrar. - 2.
-Declare a new program of study after the first degree has been certified as completed by the registrar. - Earn an additional 30 semester hours in residence in the declared program (see residency credit.) - 4.
+Declare a new program of study after the first degree has been certified as completed by the registrar. - 3.
+Earn an additional 30 semester hours in residence in the declared program (see residency credit.) - 4.
 Earn a minimum of 12 semester hours (beyond the previously earned degree) in the major field.

-- File an Intent to Graduate form at www.troy.edu/ graduation/html in accordance with the published deadlines. - Meet all current requirements for the second or subsequent degree.
+- File an Intent to Graduate form at www.troy.edu/records graduation/intent.html in accordance with the published deadlines. - 6.
+Meet all current requirements for the second or subsequent degree. - A course may be used to satisfy only one requirement.
+For example, if the same course is required for both the major and minor selected, it may be used to satisfy only one of those requirements.
+An additional course or courses must be completed to satisfy the remaining requirement.

-Students With a Completed Bachelors Degree
+Students With a Completed Bachelor's Degree